studzin-sky/llm-description-enhancer/README.md

 - Docker (for containerized deployment, Docker BuildKit enabled recommended for secrets)
 - Git (for cloning the repository)
 - A Hugging Face Hub account and an access token (with `read` permissions) if the chosen model is gated (see Docker Usage section).
+- For using `start_container.sh`: A bash-compatible shell (like those on Linux, macOS, or Git Bash on Windows).

 ## Project Structure